-It is in this spirit that the U.S. Olympic & Paralympic Committee and the U.S. Olympic & Paralympic Foundation have established the Team USA Service & Hope Award, a new annual grant awarded to both Team USA athletes who embody the Olympic values of Excellence, Respect and Friendship and the Paralympic values of Determination, Inspiration and Equality and charitable organizations whose missions are focused on inspiration and hope.
-Through this award program, we celebrate our athletes’ commitment to our communities, not only as members of Team USA, but as citizens who have the unique ability to inspire positive change through meaningful service and engagement.
+The Team USA Service & Hope Award in partnership with Comcast recognizes Olympic and Paralympic athletes on a yearly basis for their commitment to serving and bettering their communities through nonprofit work.
+The award honors athletes who embody the Olympic values of Excellence, Respect and Friendship and the Paralympic values of Determination, Inspiration, Equality and Courage, as well as charitable organizations whose missions focus on youth sport, physical activity, or health and well-being.
+Through this award program, the U.S. Olympic & Paralympic Foundation and Comcast are proud to celebrate athletes not only as members of Team USA, but as citizens who have the unique ability to inspire positive change through meaningful service and engagement.

 FAQ For Athletes & NGBs

-What is the Team USA Service & Hope Award?
+What is the Team USA Service & Hope Award in partnership with Comcast?

 - • Basic demographic and contact information for both the athlete and organization

-• Two essays and four short answers from the submitting athlete describing how their work furthers the Olympic and Paralympic ideals, and how they serve and inspire their community
+• Multiple short answers from the submitting athlete describing how their work furthers the Olympic and Paralympic ideals, and how they serve and inspire their community

 • A letter of recommendation from the organization detailing the impact of the athlete’s work on the organization and the population it serves

-Award finalists will undergo a SafeSport and USADA check as well as a social media screen prior to the selection committee’s final award determination.
+Award finalists will undergo SafeSport, WADA and USADA checks prior to the selection committee’s final award determination.
 In addition, each nonprofit organization will be screened to ensure it meets eligibility requirements and is in good standing to receive the award funding.

 What is the award timeline?